The History of the Urinating Figure in Art

 They dress him in costumes several times a week, with a schedule posted on the railings.

 The tradition of putting costumes on the statue go back to soon after the statue's installation.
 But it was in the 20th century that the number of costumes grew into the hundreds.
 They commemorate various trades and professions and branches of the Belgian military and civil services.
 Plus, more recently, national costumes of foreign visitors to Belgium.

-Figuring that if one Peeing Child statue was a good thing, then two Peeing Child statues would be twice as good, a local artist created Jeanneke Pis.
+Figuring that if one such statue was a good thing, then two would be twice as good, a local artist created Jeanneke Pis.
 She is also plumbed for realistic operation.

 The easiest way to get there might be to follow directions to the Delirium Tremens cafe, directly across the narrow alley.
 They have over 2,000 beers on their menu, and are a very popular tourist site.
 Across the alley, next to Jeanneke, they have an absinthe bar with a few hundred choices.

 The creator of Jeanneke Pis seems to be a practitioner of absurdism.
 The sign by the fountain says, spelling, grammar, and all: